srijanlabs/sarus/README.md

 ## Features

 ### Fast
-Sarus loads data incrementally as you scroll, So the speed to load any post is equal to loading the first post.
+Sarus loads data incrementally as you scroll.
 ### Purely front-end
 Sarus is completely independent of the way data is stored in the back-end.
 It uses an API or RSS feeds to fetch the posts, thus providing complete abstraction between front-end and back-end.
 This also makes it compatible with apps that use mobile-native/content management/proprietary solutions to store data.
 ### Easy to set up